KamyNz/pydaycali2023-mlops-/README.md

 ## Key Audience
 - Data science teams looking to take their first steps in enhancing ML processes
-- Individuals with a Data Scientist role
+- Individuals with a Data Scientist role that are interested in MLOPs
-- Individuals with a Data Engineer role
+- Individuals with a Data Engineer role that are interested in MLOPs
-- Individuals with an ML Engineer role
+- Individuals with an ML Engineer role that are interested in MLOPs
 - Any other role seeking practical experience for tracking parameters and artifacts related to managing machine learning models.

 ## Goals